mihirk98/stock_scanner/README.md

 # Stock Scanner

 Stock Scanner is a mock Flutter application for a job application assignment.
+Developed in approximately 8 hours.

 # Highlights